-In maths.
-Ash class have started to delve deeper into the world of teen numbers, have focused on starting with ten and then adding on numbers one through nine to explore the composition of these numbers.
+In maths, Ash class have started to delve deeper into the world of teen numbers, exploring how to represent them using different resources.
+We have focused on starting with ten and then adding on numbers one through nine to explore the composition of these numbers.